mocdaniel/dashing-icinga2/README.md

 Copy the example configuration from `config/icinga2.json` into `config/icinga2.local.json` and adjust the settings for the Icinga 2 API credentials.

+The `icingaweb2` section allows you to specify the Icinga Web 2 URL for the iframe widgets.
+This is read on startup once.

 ```
 cp config/icinga2.json config/icinga2.local.json
 ```